This morning, Facebook feed greeted us with the question: “How do you create awesome content when you’re on a tight schedule?”

-There's a whole debate going on about Quality versus Quantity in Content Marketing, and it's reflected in the responses to that post in my Facebook feed.
+There’s a whole debate going on about Quality versus Quantity in Content Marketing, and it’s reflected in the responses to that Facebook post.
 Recommended tactics range from making lists and swipe files, to using dedicated tools, to hiring cheap bloggers on a freelancing platform.

 They all have one thing in common: the false notion that “Content is King”, no questions asked.

-If you take away one thing from this article, it's this:
+If you take away one thing from this article, let it be this: